vincent-lg/Avenew/auto/apps/README.md

     start_screen = "MainScreen"
 ```

 The `start_screen` class variable of our app class contains the name of the screen to open.
 It has to be the name of the class.
 It can be a full path if the screen is in a different file, like `"auto.apps.base.mainScreen"`.
-It is most common to simply specify the class name like here: `" MainScreen"`.
+It is most common to simply specify the class name like here: `"MainScreen"`.
 A class of this name will be sought in the same module.

 For the time being, our screen doesn't do anything, except displaying some information.
 Obviously, a screen must do something, probably have some buttons (commands).